 So since there are only two numerals that represent a binary digit, a usual example of it can be seen below.

-Below is an example of an IPv4 address in decimal form and its corresponding binary format.
+Below is an example of an IPv4 address in dotted decimal format and its corresponding binary format.

-Understanding the IP address given in the example above, below are the corresponding equivalent of decimal number to binary number.
+Understanding the IP address given in the example above, below are the corresponding equivalent of the decimal numbers to binary.

 192 = 11000000